 - Download from: Google Fonts

-Inspired by the Buenos Aires neighbourhood of the same name, Montserrat has a clean design, characterised by straight lines and circular shapes.
+Inspired by the Buenos Aires neighbourhood of the same name, Montserrat boasts a clean design, characterised by straight lines and circular shapes.

-The uppercase and lowercase letterforms of this font are wideset yet balanced, improving readability and contributing to a distinctive, contemporary appearance.
+This font’s uppercase and lowercase letterforms are wide-set yet balanced, improving readability and contributing to a distinctive, contemporary appearance.

 - Font type: Serif